 Jamaican Youth Forum UK Event Summary

-The JYF was organised by Tanesha Westcarr, Future Leader UK representative on the Diaspora Advisory Board and Youth Rep on the Jamaica Diaspora UK board and hosted by Dawn Butler MP, who gave a formal address at the event.
+The JYF was organised by Tanesha Westcarr, Future Leader UK representative on the Diaspora Advisory Board and hosted by Dawn Butler MP, who gave a formal address at the event.

 Three Members of Parliament supported the event from the All Party Parliamentary Group (APPG) for Jamaica.
 Dawn Butler MP, Labour in London (Chair of APPG for Jamaica), Anne McLaughlin Scottish MP, Scottish National Party in Glasgow (Vice Chair of APPG for Jamaica) and David McKintosh MP, Conservative in Northampton.